netdata/netdata/packaging/docker/README.md

 See our full list of Docker images at [Docker Hub](https://hub.docker.com/r/netdata/netdata).

-Starting with v1.30, Netdata collects anonymous usage information by default and sends it to a self hosted PostHog instance within the Netdata infrastructure.
+Starting with v1.30, Netdata collects anonymous usage information by default and sends it to a self-hosted PostHog instance within the Netdata infrastructure.
 Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/anonymous-statistics.md) page.